 The Medium Density Residential category is shown for part of Old Town Walkersville, and for the Winter Brook and Sun Meadow developments.
-Up to 4 dwelling units per acre could be constructed in Medium Density areas.
 The R-3 residential zoning district corresponds to the Medium Density land use designation.
 Housing types are restricted to one and two family dwellings.
 The development potential of land designated for Medium Density Residential development is very limited; there are a few properties in the Old Town area that could be subdivided to create one to three additional building lots.

 The High Density Residential category includes areas with development densities of 5 to 8 units per acre.
 All housing types including single family, townhouse and multi-family are permitted in High Density residential areas.
 Properties designated High Density may be zoned R4 Residential.
 About 110 acres are shown in this category, including the townhouses in Colony Village, Glade Towne, Discovery, and Heritage, and Longley Green townhouse developments and the Glade Towne condominiums.
-About 28 acres of the Staley property located on the west side of Glade Road is designated High Density development with a development potential of 75 to 90 dwelling units.